Boris_2009_2

 Authority and Leadership.
 Group-Dynamics Sommer School, The Free German University, West Berlin, August 1989

-HOBBIES and SPORTS: Piano, photography, windsurfing, skiing, tennis, swimming
+HOBBIES and SPORTS: piano, photography, windsurfing, skiing, tennis, swimming, digital audio recording and sound editing

 Return to Boris’s main page